rmehmood786/rmehmood786.github.io/README.md

 ---

 ## 🤝 Contributing
-This repo is meant as a **personal website**, so direct contributions aren’t needed.
-However, I’m always open to collaboration on **AI, ML, human motion, and digital health projects** — feel free to reach out!
+This repo is meant as a **personal website**, I’m always open to collaboration on **AI, ML, human motion, and digital health projects** — feel free to reach out!

 ---